Key seminars relevant to Usher Institute staff and students.

 These ad-hoc seminars appear through the year when invited guests deliver seminars at the Usher Institute.

-Previous invited speakers have included Professor Ajay Singh, Professor Malcolm Macleod, Professor Lucy Kuncheva and Professor Denis Kinane.
+Previous guest speakers have included Professor Ajay Singh, Professor Malcolm Macleod, Professor Lucy Kuncheva and Professor Denis Kinane.

 Richard Scott Lecture